Indiana Construction Accident Attorneys

 A large majority of the claims filed with the Indiana Workers' Compensation

-Board pertain to injuries sustained on construction sites in the state.
+Board pertain to injuries sustained on construction sites throughout the

-Crossen Kooi as well as the laws pertaining to these issues and we offer
+accidents and injuries, as well as the laws pertaining to these issues

 If you were injured in a construction accident that could have been prevented,

-Types of construction accident cases we handle include but are not limited to:
+The types of construction accident cases we handle include: